akhmadmamirov/CodepathWeb102pre-work/README.md

 The following **optional** features are implemented:

-* Added Background Color and Cursor Pointer to Buttons
+* Added Personal Design to Stats Section and Cursor Pointer to Buttons
-* Published to Github Pages https://akhmadmamirov.github.io/CodepathWeb102pre-work/
+* Deployed to Github Pages https://akhmadmamirov.github.io/CodepathWeb102pre-work/

 ## Video Walkthrough